sirodoht/sirodoht/README.md

 - ✏️ Checkout [mataroa.blog](https://mataroa.blog/), a most minimal blogging engine.
 - 🌱 Also [herb](https://github.com/sirodoht/herb), a super fun stab at a BitTorrent CLI client in Rust.
 - 🎨 At [blogs.sirodoht.com](https://blogs.sirodoht.com/) one can find my curated list of blogs.
+- 🐘 Looking for the best Mastodon instances?
+Check out [https://mastodons.sirodoht.com/](https://mastodons.sirodoht.com/) to find your ideal.
 - ☀️ In case you're wondering how sunny your city is, you may find the answer on the [Sunshine Index](https://sun.sirodoht.com/).
 - 📻 There is also a [Vulfpeck Index](https://vulfpeck.sirodoht.com/) for easy access on demand on all [Vulf Records](https://vulfpeck.com/) songs.
 - 💯 For comedy, I present the [Nine Nine Index](https://99.sirodoht.com/).
 It solves my need to easily send 99 stills when chatting.